SAP-samples/btp-cap-multitenant-saas/docu/4-expert/local-hybrid-development/README.md

 ## 2. Running frontend application in hybrid mode

 In this section you will be running your frontend application with the connection to the backing services in your SAP BTP Cloud Foundry Space such as XSUAA or Destination Service.
 For hybrid testing of your frontend application, you will again use the HTML5 Repo Mock.
-A simplified testing using *cds watch* is not possible in this case as a SAP Approuter instance is required.
+A simplified testing using *cds serve* (or the respective npm scripts) is not possible in this case as a SAP Approuter instance is required.

 ### 2.1.
 Read environment variables from Approuter (susaas)